Updated: Oct 14, 2022

 In addition to all of the above photographers have equipment costs, insurance fees, marketing fees, gallery hosting fees, website fees, studio space costs, and more.
 Did you know the camera body alone generally costs 3-5k?
 Then lenses can be anywhere from a few hundred to a few thousand dollars each.

 I fall between what is called a shoot-and-burn photographer and IPS/Full Service (or print/product focused) photographer.
 Shoot-and-burn photography typically delivers all images, but editing is bulk processed and minimal.
 IPS/Full Service is focused on print products and a great customer service experience.
 I provide my clients with a fully edited gallery that they can select their preferred digital images from.
 I highly value print products too because I believe your memories should be hung on your wall or in an album you can feel and touch.
-So, I include a print credit with many session packages.
+So, I offer the option to purchase print products from a professional printer.
 But, I also understand the modern desire for digital images, so I offer a specified number of digitals included with each package.
 The best of both worlds!
 Great customer service is also a must for me.
 My clients often return, and I love seeing families grow and change over the years.
 I offer additional digitals for purchase with all my galleries.

 Quick side note...Why order prints and products through your gallery?
 I use a professional printer.
 What is so great about that?